 Wireframe: A wireframe is the layout of each page of the site.
 From the title to the CTA and subscription box, it outlines the elements and content.
 The wireframe should cover both the desktop version and the mobile version.

-Design: You need to choose the color, theme, style.
+Design: You need to choose the color, theme, and style.
 Will it be customized from a ready-made theme or built from scratch?
 Is there any website to demonstrate the style you want?

 Function & Extension: What default functions do you want?
 Do you want any custom functions?
 It is necessary to list out the extensions that need to be installed and how they work.